ambergupta1199/netflix-clone-withAuthentication/README.md

 ## Netflix Clone built using React-JS/Styled Components And Firebase (Firestore & Auth)
 ## Live Demo

+## Tools Used:
+* Webpack
+* Axios
+* Redux & React
+* FireStore
+* Media queries
+## User Stories
+* User need to register to access content
+* User can the see upcoming and trending movies.
+Data updates weekly
+* User can click on a movie and a trailer will pop up.
+* The webpage adapts to any screen size.
 ## Building from Source
 The requirements to build from source are: